 TXPOP is creating a new practice model to help child welfare agencies engage families in planning and decision making, build partnerships between families and foster caregivers, and increase children’s sense of belonging.
 By implementing innovative strategies that put children’s voices at the heart of the work, TXPOP will build empathy and understanding between families, foster caregivers, and child welfare practitioners.
 The TXPOP Model Team is developing trainings, manuals, and tools for practitioners, supervisors and leaders, and caregivers.

 TXPOP will provide agencies with support to reduce the amount of time children spend in foster care, establish permanency plans that consider the wishes of children and families, and ensure all caregivers involved feel respected throughout the process.
-This practice model tested in 6 11 and the Single Source Continuum Contractor (SSCC) in Region 2
+This practice model will be pilot tested in selected child placing agencies in regions 6 and 11 and the Single Source Continuum Contractor (SSCC) in Region 2 beginning February 2021 and ending March 21, 2024.
+Implementation includes close collaboration with the Texas Department of Family and Protective Services (DFPS).

 Outcomes We Anticipate